digital-map-exp/digital-map-public/README.md

 ## DEMO
 In the demo we aim to:
 1. Map yang based topology modules to json ones.
+2. Collect device configs using netconf such as running-config, xpath of certain modules
-2. Map device level yang data to topology data.
+3. Map device level yang data to topology data.
-3. Create nodes in each layer with their respective termination points.
+4. Create nodes in each layer with their respective termination points.
-4. In each layer, add links between termination points.
+5. In each layer, add links between termination points.
-5. Add support relationships between layers.
+6. Add support relationships between layers.
-6. Provide an example northbound API to execute queries.
+7. Provide an example northbound API to execute queries.

 In this demo, we focus on the below three layers.